Jump to content

 Cane eyed him.
 “That bother you?”

-Altair shrugged, jaw clenched.
+Altair shrugged, his jaw tight.
 “He’s got what he wants.
 Good for him.”

 Altair scoffed.
 “Nothing’s changed.”

-Cane stopped, turning so Altair had to meet his gaze.
+Cane stopped, turning so Altair had to look him in the eye.
 “You know, you’re allowed to miss your brother.
 Or anyone.
 Doesn’t mean you’re weak.
 Doesn’t mean you’re alone.”

 Altair refused to look at him, staring at the ground.
 “I won’t be alone.
 I’ll be fine.”